 Bing SEO vs. Google SEO: Key Differentiators

-Keywords are essential to any solid organic search strategy.
+Keywords are essential to any solid organic search strategy for your text-based content.
 But, you should know that there are a few differences between how Google and Bing understand keywords.

 Google employs what is known as semantic search to improve the accuracy of understanding a searcher’s intent.
 This has given Google the ability to not only examine keywords but also understand keyword context.

-Both Bing and Google value backlinks, but there are a few differences in how the two judge link quality.
+Both Bing and Google value backlinks and consider them a positive signal for domain authority.
+However, there are a few differences in how the platforms judge link quality.

 When it comes to backlinks, Google always prefers quality over quantity.
 Fewer high-quality links are worth significantly more than hundreds of spammy, poor-quality links.
 Google ranks websites with authoritative backlinks and high-quality content.
 To Google, these indicators prove that your site is a trustworthy and quality resource, worthy of citation.